vulture134/kac-cli/README.md

 # kac-cli

-Command line interface based on zio.kafka.adminclient and intended for advanced management of kafka resources.
+Command line interface based on extended version of zio.kafka.adminclient and intended for advanced management of kafka resources.